networkop/tkng/content/cni/flannel.md

 ### Caveats and Gotchas

+* The official [installation manifest](https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml) does not install the CNI binary by default.
+This binary is distributed as a part of [reference CNI plugins](https://github.com/containernetworking/plugins/releases) and needs to be installed separately.
 * flannel can run in a `direct routing` mode, which acts by installing static routes for hosts on the same subnet.
 * flannel can use generic UDP encapsulation instead of VXLAN